+- 1. Achieve Clinical Enterprise Priorities

+- Access Solutions

+- Digitization

+- Engagement

+- High Reliability

+- Populations Management

+- System Development

-- 1. Promote High Reliability Principles - Design standardized data-driven systems and processes that safeguard against preventable harm. - Assess patient care delivery to enhance workflow and process redesign. - Promote implementation of standard order sets, care paths, and use of the electronic medical record to enhance patient safety. - Conduct risk assessments (e.g. Failure Mode & Effects Analysis, Critical Incident Reviews, Root Cause Analyses). - Active participation in a Patient Safety Organization by developing a formal process that allows the health system to conduct patient safety, quality and risk activities within a protected space for the purpose of improving patient care services.
+- 2. Promote High Reliability Principles

+- Design standardized data-driven systems and processes that safeguard against preventable harm.

+- Assess patient care delivery to enhance workflow and process redesign.

+- Promote implementation of standard order sets, care paths, and use of the electronic medical record to enhance patient safety. - Conduct risk assessments (e.g. Failure Mode & Effects Analysis, Critical Incident Reviews, Root Cause Analyses). - Actively participate in a Patient Safety Organization by engaging in a formal process that allows the health system to conduct patient safety, quality and risk activities within a protected space for the purpose of improving patient care services.
 The PSO will expand our learning community around safety and make the Cleveland Clinic more highly reliable.
-We are committed to submitting safety events and also learning from expertise, data, and analytics from our PSO vendor.

-2. Support a Culture of Safety

-- Support and promote a culture of safety for all caregivers. - Engage leadership to set and model expectations for patient safety and communicate the safety message to all stakeholders. - Conduct a safety culture survey assessment on a regular basis. - Encourage reporting of events and promote a learning environment. - Provide reward and recognition for quality and patient safety efforts throughout the health system.

-3. Education and Training

-- Promote physicians' and caregivers' awareness of safety principles through the creation and implementation of policies, procedures, manuals and programs for orientation, training and remediation with the intent to improve safe practices. - Introduce and sustain a patient safety education program for all Cleveland Clinic caregivers. - Structure educational opportunities focused on patient safety.
-These programs will be highlighted during National Patient Safety Week and ongoing through established system- wide educational venues.

-4. Patient Safety Measurement and Reporting

-- Data used in the assessment of organizational performance and the quality of care are collected from many sources.
+Cleveland Clinic is committed to submitting safety events and also learning from expertise, data, and analytics from the PSO vendor. - 3.
+Support a Culture of Safety - Support and promote a culture of safety for all caregivers. - Engage leadership to set and model expectations for patient safety and communicate the safety message to all stakeholders. - Conduct a safety culture survey assessment on a regular basis. - Encourage reporting of events and promote a learning environment. - Provide reward and recognition for quality and patient safety efforts throughout the health system. - 4.
+Education and Training - Promote physicians' and caregivers' awareness of safety principles through the creation and implementation of policies, procedures, manuals and programs for orientation, training and remediation with the intent to improve safe practices. - Introduce and sustain a patient safety education program for all Cleveland Clinic caregivers. - Structure educational opportunities focused on patient safety.
+These programs will be highlighted during National Patient Safety Week and ongoing through established system- wide educational venues. - 5.
+Patient Safety Measurement and Reporting - Data used in the assessment of organizational performance and the quality of care are collected from many sources.
 These sources include, but are not limited to, information systems, financial data, patient experience data, root cause analyses, internal databases, medical records and external accreditation and regulatory survey findings.
 Data are also collected from occurrence screening, safety and clinical risk program reviews. - Data relating to patient safety and quality improvement initiatives will be collected, analyzed and reported to the governing bodies as outlined in the Performance Improvement Plan. - Implementation strategies will be monitored through activities such as data collection, facility inspections, and safety walk rounds.